netplexflix/TV-Show-Recommendations-for-Plex/README.md

 - **limit_plex_results:** Limit amount of recommended unwatched TV Shows from within your Plex library.
 - **limit_trakt_results:** Limit amount of recommended TV Shows from outside your Plex library.
 - **exclude_genre:** Genres to exclude.
 E.g. "animation, documentary".
-- **randomize_recommendations:** `true` will randomize recommendations from the top 10% matches to ensure variety across runs. `false` will order on similarity score.
+- **randomize_recommendations:** `true` will randomize recommendations from the top 10% matches to ensure variety across runs. `false` will order by similarity score.
 - **normalize_counters:** `true`will normalize counters to "nerf" outliers.
 - **show_summary:** `true` will show you a brief plot summary for each TV Show.
 - **show_cast:** `true` will show top 3 cast members.